Citrix Virtual Apps and Desktops

 RDS license check

 Web Studio currently does not perform the check for valid Microsoft RDS licenses while creating a machine catalog that contains Windows multi-session OS machines.
 To view the status of the Microsoft RDS license for a Windows multi-session OS machine, go to Citrix Director.
 View the status of the Microsoft RDS license in the Machine Details panel.
-This panel is located in the Machine Details and the User Details page.
+This panel is in the Machine Details and the User Details page.
 For more information, see Microsoft RDS license health.

 VDA registration